 Hugh C. Newton served as a public relations consultant to 60 Plus.
 Newton -- who ran his own PR firm, Hugh C. Newton & Associates Inc., also worked for the National Right to Work Committee, Heritage Foundation, Liberty Foundation, Reader's Digest, Amway Corp. and the predecessor of the Pharmaceutical Research and Manufacturers of America.

-60 Plus also has a political action committee called the Senior Power Campaign Committee.
-The PAC, also called "Gray PAC," last reported financial activity in the 2004 election cycle.
+60 Plus used to have a different PAC called the Senior Power Campaign Committee.
+That PAC, also called "Gray PAC," last reported financial activity in the 2004 election cycle.
 It was most active in the 2000 election cycle, when it reported raising $246,514 and spending $231,203.
 The PAC donated $46,666 to federal candidates, 98% of which went to Republicans.
-It contributed more than $2,000 to Republican Senate candidates Rick Santorum, Rod Grams and Slade Gorton; and to Republican House candidates E Clay Shaw Jr, James E Rogan and Steven T Kuykendall.
+It contributed more than $2,000 to Republican Senate candidates Rick Santorum, Rod Grams, and Slade Gorton; and to Republican House candidates E. Clay Shaw Jr., James E. Rogan, and Steven T. Kuykendall.

-- James L. Martin - Chairmen, formerly President, paid $132,812 in fiscal year 2008.
+- James Martin - Chairman, paid $179,500 in fiscal year 2011.
 Martin claims to have given "George W. Bush his first political job ... way back in 1967."
 Martin also "credits himself" with coming up with the phrase "death tax," as part of efforts to repeal the estate tax.

 60 Plus Association